 If you’re in a hurry, go directly to the DEWALT DWS779, it’s a great miter saw!
 While not as essential as some other tools, a miter saw is one way to make your life a whole lot easier when you’re undertaking larger DIY projects.
 Also called chop saws, these seemingly simple tools come in a wide variety of configurations that make them super useful for any kind of angled cutting you might want to undertake.
-We’ve dug up five of the best, so let’s take an in-depth look at each and answer any more questions you might have right afterwards.

 If you want the absolute top of the line, you won’t be disappointed with the DWS779.
 The price reflects the value, but it’ll make your DIY life a whole lot easier.